-\Please note this program is no longer accepting new students.
+\Please note.
+This program is no longer accepting new students.

-The Applied Career Fundamentals for Advanced Manufacturing Certificate will prepare the student to enter the workforce in an entry-level position.
-It is designed for the student who seeks immediate employment and who may continue their education and pursue an Associate degree in manufacturing.
+The Applied Career Fundamentals for Advanced Manufacturing certificate will prepare you to enter the workforce in an entry-level position.
+Completion of the certificate may lead to immediate employment or serve as a building block for the associate degree in Advanced Manufacturing.

-ıп LAD CK
+Course Code Title TH LAB CR

 ADMT110M Manufacturing Processes 2 3 3

 ADMT115M Engineering Print Reading 2 3 3

 BUS110M Introduction to Business 3 0 3

-ENGL110XM or ENGL110M College Composition I with Corequisite or College Composition I 4 0 4
+ENGL110XM or ENGL110M 4 0 4

 ENGL113M Introduction to Public Speaking 3 0 3

 CIS110M Microsoft® Computer Applications I 2 2 3

-MATH145M or MATH145XM Quantitative Reasoning or Quantitative Reasoning - Corequisite 4 0 4
+MATH145M or MATH200M 4 0 4

-PHYS110M Physical Science 3 2 4
+PHYS110M Physical Science I 3 2 4

+Sub-Total Credits 23 10 27